SAP-samples/teched2024-IN180/exercises/ex2/README.md

 ![](/exercises/ex2/images/ex2_6.png)

 <br>Notice that this channel has also been exposed as a 'SOAP' Adapter type.
-In the 'General' tab, you will see that the target URL has been set to the Credit Management Web Service `https://vhcals4hci.dummy.nodomain:44300/sap/opu/odata/IWBEP/GWSAMPLE_BASIC/` to get the credit ratings information for a business partner.
+In the 'General' tab, you will see that the target URL has been set to the Credit Management Web Service `https://vhcals4hci.dummy.nodomain:44300/sap/bc/srt/scs/sap/creditmanagementaccountbyidqu1?sap-client=100` to get the credit ratings information for a business partner.
-to learn
+<br> To know more about the capabilities of this web service, you can look up the API reference [documentation](https://api.sap.com/api/OP_CREDITMANAGEMENTACCOUNTBYIDQU1/overview)  from the SAP Business Accelerator Hub.

 ![](/exercises/ex2/images/ex2_7.png)